Hrithik06/react/igniting/IngnitingNotes.md

 ## What is difference between `dependencies` vs `devDependencies`

-`dependencies` and `devDependencies` are fields in pacakge.json file. dependeinces are the pacakges that required for the application to run in production. devDependencies are the pacakges that are only required during devlopment. dependeinces are installed using command `npm install <package-name>` whereas for devDependencies are installed with -D flag `npm install -D <package-name>` .
+`dependencies` and `devDependencies` are fields in pacakge.json file. dependencies are the packages that required for the application to run in production. devDependencies are the pacakges that are only required during development.
+Dependeinces are installed using command `npm install <package-name>`, devDependencies are installed with -D flag `npm install -D <package-name>` .
 Example : react is required in production whereas parcel is just required in development.

 | Feature  | Dependencies | devDependencies |